 Leave shared and/or private notes about this meeting.
 Private notes are only be visible to the person who added them, and will not be included in the summary email.
 Shared notes will be included in the summary email and can be edited anytime—even after the 1-on-1 has been ended.

-1-on-1s between manager and direct report will be automatically created as soon as the previous 1-on-1 has ended.
-If the 1-on-1 is not between manager and direct report, a new 1-on-1 will need to be created manually.
+1-on-1s between a manager and direct report will be automatically created as soon as the previous 1-on-1 has ended.
+If the 1-on-1 is not between a manager and direct report, a new 1-on-1 will need to be created manually.

 Blog Post 🗒: How To Make Your One On One Meetings More Effective

 For detailed information about how to use this feature and feature permissions, see this guide.